-It is someone who doesn’t work for Bracknell Children’s Services.
+An Independent Advocate is someone who doesn’t work for Bracknell Children’s Services.
 They will make sure you get your views across and your voice heard.
 They are on your side and work for you.

 You might already know someone that can support you, a person you can trust for example a teacher, youth worker or personal adviser.
 Or it could be a volunteer, someone independent who is trained to be an advocate.
 You can discuss who you think would be best with your social worker.

-When might you want to use an advocate?
+When you might want to use an advocate

 You might want to use an advocate: